Identifying the Effect of Persuasion: Background

+However, as we mentioned in the introduction, neither $f$ nor $\tilde f$ estimates the persuasion rate, i.e., the intended conditional probability, on any subpopulation in general.
+Therefore, it is misleading to label $f$ or $\tilde f$ as a persuasion rate, and it is generally invalid to make comparisons across different studies.
+Indeed, $f$ or $\tilde f$ may not even be a proper conditional probability in a heterogeneous population: e.g., the approximation $\tilde f$ can even be larger than one.
+We will articulate under what assumptions $\tilde f$ turns out to be a proper conditional probability, and how we should interpret it in its relationship with the persuasion rate.

+In order to facilitate our discussion, we start with formally defining the persuasion rate at the population level by using the potential outcome framework.
 Let $T_i$ denote the binary indicator that equals $1$ if individual $i$ is exposed to persuasive information such as Fox News.
-Let $Y_i(t)$ be a binary indicator, which shows agent $i$'s potential action when $T_i$ is \emph{exogenously} set to $t \in \{0,1\}$.
+Let $Y_i(t)$ be a binary indicator, which shows agent $i$'s potential action when $T_i$ is set to $t \in \{0,1\}$.
 For example, $Y_i(1)$ equals $1$ if individual $i$ votes for a Republican candidate after watching Fox News.
-The econometrician never observes both $Y_i(0)$ and $Y_i(1)$ but can only observe either of the two: that is, $Y_i = T_iY_i(1) +(1-T_i) Y_i(0)$.
-Then, the fraction of the people who take the action of interest with an exposure to persuasion, among those who would not without it, is given by
+The econometrician never observes both $Y_i(0)$ and $Y_i(1)$ but can only observe either of the two: that is, $Y_i = T_iY_i(1) +(1-T_i) Y_i(0)$.\footnote{So, both $Y_i$ and $T_i$ are binary.
+In online \Cref{sec:nonbinary}, we extend our results to the case where the potential outcomes are multinomial.} Then, the fraction of the people who take the action of interest with an exposure to a persuasive message, among those who would not without it, is given by

-which we call the persuasion rate.
-Note that $\theta$ is defined by a conditional probability so that we rule out the case of ``preaching to the converted''; if $Y_i(0) = 1$, then individual $i$ is already persuaded to take the action of interest even without the persuasive treatment.\footnote{The idea of using conditional probability to define a parameter of interest can also be found in \citet{heckman1997making}.}
+provided that the conditional probability is well-defined: $\theta_\pr$ is the persuasion rate at the population level.
+Using conditional probability is to rule out the case of ``preaching to the converted'';\ if $Y_i(0) = 1$, then those individuals are already ``persuaded'' to take the action of interest even without the persuasive treatment, and therefore we do not count them in defining the persuasion rate.\footnote{The idea of using conditional probability to define a parameter of interest can also be found in \citet{heckman1997making}, though their context is quite different from ours.}

-Before we further discuss $\theta$, it is worth making a comparison with the estimand $f$ used in DK, \citet{dellavigna2010persuasion}, and many others.
-For a binary outcome and by using DK's notation, $f$ is defined by

-where $T$ and $C$ denote treatment and control groups (representing an instrument assignment such as having Fox News available via local cable or not), respectively.
-For $j\in \{T,C\}$, $y_j$ is the share of group $j$ adopting the target behavior (e.g.\ voting for a Republican candidate), and $e_j$ is the share of group $j$ exposed to persuasion.
-So, $f$ is a rescaled version of the usual Wald statistic that estimates the local average treatment effect \citep[LATE; see][]{imbens1994late}, where the scaling factor depends on $y_0$, which represents the share of the converted (i.e.\ those who would take the action of interest even without exposure to persuasion).
-Here, $y_0$ is often unobserved, and DK propose using $y_C$ in its place as an approximation.